rwarbelow/ruby-and-apis/_posts/2015-11-21-debugging-tools.markdown

   <div class="card-content white-text">
     <span class="card-title orange-text"><b>Try it: </b>Debugging with Pry</span>
     <p>
-      Stick `require 'pry'; binding.pry` into your task list program from the Ruby Review.
+      Stick `require 'pry'; binding.pry` into your gripes program from the Ruby Review.
 What variables are available in which places?
 Can you see different values depending on which line you put the pry?
     </p>
   </div>
 </div>